Five Things to Know if You’re Marrying Someone with Children

 4. It doesn’t end when the child is 18.

 Many people make the mistake of believing step-parenting is a short-term gig.
 It’s not!
-When you marry someone with children, you are signing up for a lifetime commitment, not just to your spouse but also to the step-kids.
+If you are marrying someone with children, you are signing up for a lifetime commitment, not just to your spouse but also to the step-kids.
 Long after the high school graduation, your involvement with stepchildren will continue.
 In fact, you may eventually be a step-grandparent!

 5. Patience is required.